The Family Help & Wellness Timeline

 Equinox was created to fill a void of programs specifically created for Boys age 13-17.
 Equinox secured a campus location and began promoting the creation of their program starting Fall 2016.
 The Equinox team opened up the first all boys residential treatment center on the east coast.
 Owned and Operated by Dan Stuart, Kyle Gillett, and Keoni Anderson.

-Kokua in Utah is one of two Kokua programs established in 2017 to help the critical need of treating teens struggling with drug, alcohol, and tech addiction along with co-morbid conditions such as anxiety, depression, and low self esteem.
-The Utah location is specifically for girls ages 13 - 17, uniquely allowing students to focus on the reasons for their use and experimentation in a long-term residential setting.
+Kokua Recovery was established in 2017 to help the critical need of treating teens struggling with drug, alcohol, and tech addiction along with co-morbid conditions such as anxiety, depression, and low self esteem.
+Owned and operated by Ken Huey.

 - Trails Momentum - Hendersonville, NC